lucabarbieri/archive/claudiapnf/making visible/ricerca.md

 *parole chiave*
-+visual representation / cartography
++    visual representation / cartography
-+clearly see
++    clearly see
-+algorithms
++    algorithms
-+stream of consciousness
++    stream of consciousness
-+words
++    words

 #### visual representation / cartography
 Maps are often an abstraction of the physical or conceptual world - a symbolic depiction of a space or idea that allows one to understand and navigate unfamiliar topography or complex topology.
 But while most conventional charts, plans and diagrams claim to offer an accurate, even objective picture of the world, each one is bound by the specific agendas of its creators and users.